 You might even have a burning desire to write that novel you’ve been planning for years.
 Anything you write, be it fiction or a self-help guide, can be sold online through your own blog, website or a site like Amazon.

 This is just the tip of the iceberg when it comes to options for working from home.
 You can also learn how to manifest something like money.

 Many people these days are able to make a living through setting up an eBay shop or their own shopping site.

 Plenty of sites such as Etsy also allow you to sell your own products, so if you craft, paint or can design blogs, to mention just a few skills, you can reach a wide shopping audience worldwide this way.

 You could also sell your services; for example, advertise your availability as a pet/house sitter, iron people’s clothes for them or set up a cake baking business.
 If you have specific expertise, this could also be your window into setting up your own business.
 Trained skills like bookkeeping, HTML, CV writing, translating or life coaching will be something you can sell to others.

 Direct Sales opportunities are everywhere these days.
-A couple of the most well-known are Avon and The Body Shop, but there are many other options with reputable companies out there.
+A couple of the most well-known are Avon and The Body Shop.
+There are many other options with reputable companies out there.
 If you are in the UK take a look at the Direct Selling Association’s website.

 If you have a website or blog you can advertise on it to earn extra money.
-Google’s Adsense is a well-known way to place relevant ads onto a blog (you earn money when people click on the ads), but you can also sign up to become an advertising affiliate with various companies, either directly or through an affiliate network.
-This can work in different ways; for example, in the same way as Adsense which generates Pay Per Click revenue, or by paying you a commission every time someone buys something through the ad link.
+Google’s Adsense is a well-known way to place relevant ads on to a blog.
+You earn money when people click on the ads.
+You can also sign up to become an advertising affiliate with various companies, either directly or through an affiliate network.
+This can work in different ways; for example, in the same way as Adsense which generates Pay Per Click revenue, or by paying you a commission every time someone buys something through the ad link (also known as affiliate marketing).
 In addition to this, you can offer advertising space on your site for companies to buy from you.